Logo Futurismo

 What to Do in Caloura?

-Caloura offers many activities and experiences that are of historical, cultural, and even leisure interest.
-So take the opportunity to get in touch with nature, enjoy unique moments, and get to know this beautiful region.
+Caloura offers a range of activities and experiences that are of historical, cultural, and leisure interest.
+Take the opportunity to connect with nature, enjoy unique moments, and discover this beautiful region.
 In this regard, we would like to highlight the main points of interest in this region:

 • Caloura Convent;